Concealed carry in the United States: Permitting policies

 Historically, some states were considered "may-issue" jurisdictions where an applicant was required to provide a proper cause or need to be issued a permit to carry a concealed weapon.
 However, on June 23, 2022, these laws were found unconstitutional by the U.S. Supreme Court in New York State Rifle & Pistol Association, Inc. v.
 Bruen.

-Regulations differ widely by state, with half of the fifty states either currently maintaining a constitutional carry policy or implementing it in the near future.
+Regulations differ widely by state, with twenty-seven of the fifty states either currently maintaining a constitutional carry policy or implementing it in the near future.
+Navigating concealed carry laws across state lines can be complex, as each state has its own statutes regarding permit recognition and restrictions.
+To assist permit holders, several organizations provide interactive reciprocity maps that summarize which states honor permits from others and detail relevant legal requirements.

-The Federal Gun-Free School Zones Act limits where an unlicensed person may carry; carry of a weapon, openly or concealed, within 1000 feet of a school zone is prohibited, with exceptions granted in the federal law to holders of valid state-issued weapons permits (state laws may reassert the illegality of school zone carry by license holders), and under LEOSA to current and honorably retired law enforcement officers (regardless of permit, usually trumping state law).
+The Federal Gun-Free School Zones Act limits where an unlicensed person may carry; carry of a weapon, openly or concealed, within 1000 feet of a school zone is prohibited, with exceptions granted in the federal law to holders of valid state-issued weapons permits (state laws may reassert the illegality of school zone carry by license holders), and under LEOSA to current and honorably retired law enforcement officers (regardless of permit, usually overriding state law).

-When in contact with an officer, some states require individuals to inform that officer that they are carrying a handgun.
+When in contact with a law enforcement officer, some states require individuals to inform the officer that they are carrying a handgun.

 Not all weapons that fall under CCW laws are lethal.
 For example, in Florida, carrying pepper spray in more than a specified volume (2 oz.) of chemical requires a CCW permit, whereas everyone may legally carry a smaller, “self-defense chemical spray” device hidden on their person without a CCW permit.
 As of 2021 there have been 21.52 million concealed weapon permits issued in the United States.